Little King's Story: Adventuring

-Along with building and fortifying the kingdom, adventuring and questing constitutes the bulk of Little King's Story.
-Alpoko is only a small portion of the world, which the players must explore in order to advance the plot, collect valuable treasures and bounty, and conquer the seven rival kingdoms.
+Along with building and fortifying the kingdom, adventuring and questing constitute the bulk of Little King's Story.
+Alpoko is only a small portion of the world, which the player must explore in order to advance the plot, collect valuable treasures and bounty, and conquer the seven rival kingdoms.
 It is here where having variously classed citizens comes in handy, as the player encounters various environmental obstacles, including things such as gaps in the land, caved in areas, and of course a wide slew of dangerous enemies, including boss battles.

 Corobo attacks with his sceptre, but his attacks are extremely weak.
 Instead, he must have others do all fighting for him.
 All civilians and Corobo possess a set amount of life; should a civilian lose all of his he will die, while if the king dies it is game over.
 Scattered throughout the land are little hot springs that allow the player to replenish his life; however, in order to save and collect bounty, the player must travel back to Alpoko first.